MSEL General Competition Rules

 • You may only reschedule a playoff match if you meet all of the following criteria:

 • Your competitor agrees to the new time in the match chat on the Generation Esports platform.
+Note: your opponents are under no obligation to accept a reschedule request.

 • The match score is reported before midnight Pacific Standard Time the day prior to the next round (i.e. reschedules must not impede the bracket from advancing).